-The registration for trust can be completed via the Indian Trust Act, 1882.
+The registration for trust can be completed via the Indian Trust Act, of 1882.
 These are usually formed when the land or property is involved in public charitable trusts.
 Typically, the usage of faith is for the relief of medical aid, education, poverty, etc.

 Benefits of Trust Registration

-- Trusts can get land from the government Agencies
+- Trusts can get land from the Government Agencies

 - In a maximum of the states, there’s no law that governs Public Charitable Trusts in India.
 However, many states such as Madhya Pradesh, Maharashtra, Gujarat, and Rajasthan do have Public Trusts Act.